atreyasha/spp-explainability/docs/develop.md

             more sensible for runs such as increasing epochs, learning rate etc.

-        6.  test out to see if scheduler works and if its state gets incremented -\> need to train single model for long period of time and analyze state_dict of scheduler to see what has been recorded
+        8.  test out to see if scheduler works and if its state gets incremented -\> need to train single model for long period of time and analyze state_dict of scheduler to see what has been recorded

-        7.  address scattered TODOs in code if still remaining OR otherwise add them to below tasks
+        9.  address scattered TODOs in code if still remaining OR otherwise add them to below tasks

-    3. Core modeling developments
+    2. Core modeling developments

         1.  look into ATIS dataset as replacement since it was also used by other papers, can be ported quickly

+        2.  create a slurm and gpu branch to make testing there easier -\> adjust batch size and make other device-related optimizations there

-        2.  add test evaluation workflow for the model with separate script -\> this would be useful for the grid-search model selection and might need additional argument parser options -\> need to set model.eval() before evaluating -\> let this
+        3.  add test evaluation workflow for the model with separate script -\> this would be useful for the grid-search model selection and might need additional argument parser options -\> need to set model.eval() before evaluating -\> let this